tomanistor/osprey/README.md

 > ⚠️ Please make sure that `item-name` is unique on the whole page because it will be used as an anchor/identifier!

+### Custom (S)CSS

+Place a file named `_custom.scss` in your local `assets/sass/` folder (create the directories).
+This will override the theme's (empty) `_custom.scss` which is loaded in the internal main SCSS.

+#### Syntax Highlighting

+Limiting external dependencies is important when it comes to privacy as well as performance, therefore only Hugo's internal [Chroma Syntax Highlighting](https://gohugo.io/content-management/syntax-highlighting/) is supported.
+Here's how to use it:

+1. Generate a Chromastyle of your choice as `_custom.scss` in project root: `hugo gen chromastyles --style=solarized-dark > _custom.scss`
+2. Move the file to `assets/sass/` folder
+3. Add `pygmentsUseClasses = true` to your config.toml

+> Refer to [the official Hugo documentation](https://gohugo.io/content-management/syntax-highlighting/) for more info.

 ### Data directory (optional)

 Optionally, Osprey Delight makes use of the [Hugo's data folder](https://gohugo.io/templates/data-templates/#the-data-folder).